 To get started, simply click on each of the dates without a confirmed reservation and adjust the information according to your needs.
 If you wish, you can also add specific notes to blocked dates in order to keep better track of your business.

-Information that you update on your Guesty calendar will automatically sync to your Airbnb account.
+Information that you update your Guesty calendar will automatically sync to your Airbnb account.

 What happens if you update prices of dates that have already been booked?